aaronaddleman/aaronaddleman.github.io/resume.md

 Volunteer position responsible for management and future planning of web site for members.

-### UNIX ADMINISTRATOR, BRODERBUND/RIVERDEEP, NOVATO, CA
+### UNIX ADMINISTRATOR, BRODERBUND / RIVERDEEP, NOVATO, CA

 `2001-2003`